Course Announcements

 For students seeking careers in the institutional real estate industry in New York and other global cities, interaction with cross-border investors, lenders, property technology entrepreneurs, and others will be the norm rather than the exception.
 This course introduces students to real estate finance and investment analysis in non-US settings, special issues when deploying equity and debt capital internationally, and approaches to analyzing global real estate portfolios.

-The highly experiential course is structured around direct interaction with global real estate developers, investors, lenders, and policymakers in a major non-US market, supplemented by pre-departure meetings in April, local site visits in the United Arab Emirates, and case-based deliverables
+The highly experiential course is structured around direct interaction with global real estate developers, investors, lenders, and policymakers in a major non-US market, supplemented by pre-departure meetings in November and December, local site visits in London, and case-based deliverables.

 This course will count toward the Real Estate specialization.
-For questions, please contact the realestate@stern.nyu.edu and intl@stern.nyu.edu.
+For questions, please contact: realestate@stern.nyu.edu and intl@stern.nyu.edu.

 Managing Investment Funds (3.0 credits)